mapbox/tilesets-cli/README.md

 tilesets add-source <username> <id> <file>
 ```

-Adds geojson files to a source for tiling.
-Accepts standard or line-delimited GeoJSON.
-Data will be converted to line-delimited GeoJSON prior to adding.
+Adds GeoJSON files to a source for tiling.
+Accepts line-delimited GeoJSON or GeoJSON feature collections as files or via `stdin`.
+The CLI automatically converts data to line-delimited GeoJSON prior to uploading.

 Flags: